grunt-gallery/grunt-digital-audit/backups.md

 ## DreamHost Websites

 DreamHost websites can be backed up via [Rsync](https://help.dreamhost.com/hc/en-us/articles/216661778-Rsync) synchronization software.
-Rsync allows you to sync files between two computers so that the files in a floder remain the same across the computers.
+Rsync allows you to sync files between two computers so that the files in a folder remain the same across the computers.

 Alternatively, DreamHost WordPress websites can be backed up using easy-to-use and free software plugins, and this should be done on every WordPress site that grunt has.

-Modern WordPress backup plugins save not only the website source code, but also the database entries and content—such as images and videos.
+Modern WordPress backup plugins save not only the website source code but also the database entries and content—such as images and videos.

 An automated WordPress backup plugin is currently installed on grunt.ca